A lease is a legally binding agreement. It obligates both a landlord and the tenant to abide by its terms for a set period of time.

 That said, circumstances may change and they may need to break their lease agreement.
 As a landlord, it’s important that you understand the rules and regulations when it comes to a tenant breaking a lease.

 In today’s article, you’ll get to know the unjustified and justified reasons for early lease termination in Virginia and the rights you and your tenant have under the statewide Residential Landlord and Tenant Act.

 Rental Agreement in Virginia

 To begin with, having a clear rental agreement is essential.
 This will help keep any confusion or misunderstanding to a minimum.
-A solid lease is one that includes all important terms to protect the property, its owner, and its occupants.
+A solid lease agreement is one that includes all important terms to protect rental properties, its owner, and its occupants.
 In regards to breaking a lease, you’ll want to do the following:

 - Let your tenant know the penalty for unjustifiably breaking their lease.
 Also, state what rights they have for justifiably breaking their lease.

 - State how much notice your tenant is required to give to end their periodic lease agreement.
 Virginia law requires tenants to provide their landlord with written notice at least 30 days prior to terminating their month-to-month agreement or at least 120 days prior notice for one with no end date.
 Virginia doesn’t require tenants to provide written notice for fixed-end-date leases.

 - State your responsibility to re-rent the unit to a new tenant.
 In Virginia, as a landlord, you have an obligation to make reasonable efforts to re-rent your unit after a tenant has moved out.

 Unjustified Reasons to Break a Lease in Virginia